J-Liu/riscv-llvm-toolchain/README.md

 For I know almost nothing about coding, if you're good at it, don't be shy, contact me.
 I'm open to new ideas.
 And, BTW.
 Chinese is OK to me if you are Chinese, for I know over 2000 Chinese characters than 20 English letters.

-I don't use Windows, if you wanna ship a toolchian to Win users, maybe you can help on MinGW cross cimpiling.
+I don't use Windows, if you wanna ship a toolchian to Win users, maybe you can help on MinGW cross compiling.

+### Code Style
+If you wanna work together, Change your `PyCharm`'s' `Hard wrap at` and `Visual guides` into `80` columns.
+You can find them in `Preferences->Editor->Code Style`, let `PyCharm` check your code so you can fix all the warnings, and `PyCharm` can format your code perfectly.
+It is FREE, maybe you can try it.

+No abbreviation, keep UTF-8, no windows stuff, no Java style please.